hunterwinterton/startup/README.md

 - [x] **Use MongoDB to store credentials** - Stores both users and their galleries.
 - [x] **Restricts functionality** - You cannot create or view galleries until you have logged in.

+## WebSocket deliverable

+For this deliverable I used webSocket to update the viewers of a shared gallery page in realtime.

+- [x] **Backend listens for WebSocket connection** - done!
+- [x] **Frontend makes WebSocket connection** - done!
+- [x] **Data sent over WebSocket connection** - done!
+- [x] **WebSocket data displayed** - The amount of people viewing a public gallery is shown on the view gallery page.
+There are a few minor bugs, such as it goes to 0 if you reload.

 # [Notes](notes.md)